 If you simply browse to the folder where the files are located, some of the ACDSee Metadata is retrieved and written to the database.
+Categories and keywords, however, are not.

-The safest way to retrieve all the ACDSee Metadata, is to click Tools | Database | Catalog Files.
+The safest way to retrieve all the ACDSee Metadata, (including categories and keywords), is to click Tools | Database | Catalog Files.
 Then the following applies: